YAGoOaR/Planes/README.md

 ---

-> You can find script of the game in /Assets/Scripts.

 > To play the game, launch it through the [open in browser link](https://yagooar.itch.io/planes) or open the newest release archive and launch Planes.exe

 ## Contacts